-The key findings from this research are that haemodialysis patients treated under the NP model of care felt their information and communication needs were well met and the majority rated their QOL the best it could be.
+The key findings from this research were that haemodialysis patients treated under the NP model of care felt their information and communication needs were well met and the majority rated their QOL the best it could be.
 Furthermore, clinical measures of haemodialysis efficiency for patients treated under the NP model of care were comparable to Australian averages and CARI guideline targets.
 Perceptions amongst nursing staff were positive and they believed that the NP model improved patient care experiences.

-Published research on the role of NPs, and dialysis NPs more specifically, is limited.
-However, looking at clients' understanding of the role of the NP, in line with our own findings, one study (Allnutt et al. 2010) found that the majority of patients rated the education, quality of care, knowledge and skill of their consulting NP as either 'excellent' or 'very good.'
-A qualitative study conducted amongst a sample of recently authorised NPs identified three core components: 'dynamic practice', 'professional efficacy' and 'clinical leadership' (Carryer et al. 2007).
+Published research both nationally and internationally on the role of dialysis NPs, is limited.
+However, looking at patients' understanding of the role of the NP, in line with our own findings, one study (Allnutt et al., 2010) found that the majority of patients rated the education, quality of care, knowledge and skill of their consulting NP as either "excellent" or "very good".
+A qualitative study conducted amongst a sample of recently authorised NPs identified three core components: "dynamic practice", "professional efficacy" and "clinical leadership" (Carryer, Gardner, Dunn, & Gardner, 2007).
 Our study offers an external perspective, by exploring the experiences of patients and nurses working with the NPs, rather than the NPs themselves.
-Furthermore, we assessed the NP model of care in a specific haemodialysis situation where NPs have moved beyond the novice stage.
-Despite these differences, there are a number of consistencies between the findings of our study and the one by Carryer et al: both noted the NPs multidisciplinary engagement in the management of patients; both emphasised the NPs' ability to initiate therapy and investigation; and, both identified the NPs leadership role.
+Furthermore, we assessed the NP model of care in a specific haemodialysis situation where NPs are well established in their roles.
+Despite these differences, there are a number of consistencies between the findings of our study and the one by Carryer et al. (2007): both noted the NPs' multidisciplinary engagement in the management of patients; both emphasised the NPs' ability to initiate therapy and investigation; and both identified the NPs' leadership role.
 In our study, however, there was a greater appreciation of the benefits of the NP model of care in terms of raising standards of patient care and QOL as perceived by nurses and patients themselves.